Sean-ORourke/CS1632_Fall2023/exercises/3/testplan.md

 EXECUTION STEPS:
 1. Open the URL https://cs.pitt.edu/ on the web browser.
 POSTCONDITIONS:
-* The menu item with the text "GIVE" has an href attribute with the value "https://giveto.pitt.edu/giveSCI" (use "store attribute" command followed by "assert" command).
+* The menu item with the text "GIVE" has an href attribute with the value "https://giveto.pitt.edu/giveSCI".
+  (Use "store attribute" command followed by "assert" command.)
 ```

 ```